Multi-scale sparse domination: Introduction

 \textit{Single scale $(p,q)$ condition}.
 The operators $T_j$ satisfy the uniform improving bounds

 \textit{ Single scale $\varepsilon$-regularity conditions}.
 For some $\varepsilon >0$ the operators $T_j$ and the adjoints $T_j^*$ satisfy

 where

 The above hypotheses assume certain boundedness assumptions in Lebes\-gue or Lorentz spaces of vector-valued functions; it is then implied that all operators $T_j$ map simple $B_1$-valued functions to $B_2$-valued functions which are strongly measurable with respect to Lebesgue measure.
+We formulate our main result for $1<p\le q<\infty$ and refer to Appendix \ref{appendixB} for variants with $p=1$ or $q=\infty$.

 \begin{thm} Let $1<p\le q<\infty$.
 Let $\{T_j\}_{j\in\bbZ}$ be a family of operators in $\mathrm{Op}_{B_1,B_2}$ such that \begin{enumerate} \item[$\circ$] the support condition \eqref{support-assu} holds, \item[$\circ$] the weak type $(p,p)$ condition \eqref{bdness-wt} holds, \item[$\circ$] the restricted strong type $(q,q)$ condition \eqref{bdness-rt} holds, \item[$\circ$] the single scale $(p,q)$ condition \eqref{p-q-rescaled} holds, \item[$\circ$] the single scale $\varepsilon$-regularity conditions \eqref{p-q-rescaled-reg-a}, \eqref{p-q-rescaled-reg-b} hold. \end{enumerate} Define \Be \mathcal{C}= A(p)+A(q)+A_\circ(p,q) \log \big(2+ \tfrac{B} {A_\circ(p,q)}\big).\Ee Then, for all integers $N_1, N_2$ with $N_1\le N_2$, \Be \Big\|\sum_{j=N_1}^{N_2}T_j\Big \|_{\Sp_\ga(p,{B_1},{q'},{B_2^*})} \lesssim_{p,q,\eps,\gamma,d} \mathcal{C}. \Ee \end{thm}